top of page

 Here’s where you define what makes you utterly irreplaceable.
 Your UVP is a clear statement that captures who you serve, how you serve them, and why you’re different from the rest of the pack.

-• Clarification: A strong UVP instantly communicates the benefit you bring to clients, making them say, “Yes, this is exactly who I need!”
+• Clarification: A strong UVP instantly communicates the benefit you bring to clients.
+It makes them say, “Yes, this is exactly who I need!”

 • Quick Exercise: Fill in the blanks: “I help [Target Audience] achieve [Benefit] through [Differentiator].”
 Example: “I help new CEOs overcome growing pains through personalized leadership coaching that accelerates results.”